gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   don't specify a value, the symbol is defined to be ``True``.
 You can use this switch instead of providing a definition file.

+.. index:: -e (gnatprep)

+:switch:`-e`
+  Causes both preprocessor lines and the lines deleted by preprocessing to be replaced by empty comment lines marked with ``"--!"`` (and no other text) in the output source file, preserving line numbers in the output file.
+This option can be useful as an alternative to :switch:`-b` and :switch:`-c` when compilation style switches like :switch:`-gnatyu` or :switch:`-gnatyM` are used (to avoid warnings about multiple blank lines or lines too long).

 .. index:: -r (gnatprep)

 :switch:`-r`